BlogPhrase meaning guide

 When you write "Please check and revert," a client in London or New York might literally interpret it as: "Please check this and go back to how you were before."

 At best, it sounds like odd, archaic legal jargon.
+For practical ways to sound more professional in client emails, see our guide on how to apologize professionally in email.
 At worst, it sounds demanding or nonsensical.
 They usually figure out what you mean from context, but it marks your writing as non-standard, which can subtly impact your professional credibility.

-For a deeper dive on this specific word, check out our article on stop saying "please revert" in Singapore.
+For a deeper dive on this specific word, check out our article on please revert meaning in Singapore.

 When Is It OK to Use?